rohanrao619/Library_Management_Android_App/README.md

 * Cloud Functions to :

-  * Increase Fine of user if deadline is crossed, once in a day.
+  * Increase Fine of the user if the deadline is crossed, once in a day.
   * Trigger Notifications based on events.

 ## Screenshots